Gary Wimmer

-Gary Edwin Wimmer (born March 9, 1961) is an American former professional football linebacker who played in the National Football League for one season.
-He played college football at Stanford.
+Gary Edwin Wimmer (born March 9, 1961) is an American former professional football player who was a linebacker in the National Football League (NFL) for one season.
+He played college football for the Stanford Cardinal.

 Professional career

 Wimmer was selected by the Oakland Invaders as a territorial selection in the 1983 USFL draft, but did not play for the team.

 Wimmer signed with the Seattle Seahawks as an undrafted free agent following the 1983 NFL draft.
 He played three games for the Seahawks in the 1983 season.
 He played primarily on special teams and did not record a statistic.